bhurat/EWT-Python/README.txt

 - J.Gilles, K. Heal, "A parameterless scale-space approach to find meaningful modes in histograms - Application to image and spectrum segmentation", International Journal of Wavelets, Multiresolution and Information Processing, Vol.12, No.6, 1450044-1--1450044-17, December 2014.
 Preprint available at ftp://ftp.math.ucla.edu/pub/camreport/cam14-05.pdf

+This package is a python implementation of the MATLAB EWT package by Jerome Gilles and includes some python implementations of functions (ppfft,ippfft,appfft,fracfft) found in the MATLAB PolarLab package by Michael Elad (https://elad.cs.technion.ac.il/software/).
 This toolbox is freely distributed and can be used without any charges for research purposes.
 For commercial purposes, please contact me before.